bartholomehubert/rbtreeviz/README.md

 The idea to build that small project came from [this other repo](https://github.com/Kenships/RedBlackTreeVisual)

-This project is leightweight, the only library used is raylib.
+This project is lightweight, the only library required is raylib.

-I have also compiled the code to webassembly, the visualizer can be tried on [my website][https://bartholomehubert.com/rbtreeviz/index.html]
+I have also compiled the code to webassembly, the visualizer can be tried on [my website](https://bartholomehubert.com/rbtreeviz/index.html)

 ## Build